-Remove the rotting bamboo plant from its current pot if there are other bamboo plants in it.
-Prepare a new pot for the bamboo by filling it halfway with distilled water.
-If desired, you can use a plastic cup for this until you know the bamboo will survive and then use a more decorative container later.
+Remove the rotting plant from its current pot if there are other plants in it.
+Prepare a new pot for the lucky bamboo by putting in small stones and filling the vase halfway with distilled water.
+If it is easier, just use a plastic cup for this until you know the bamboo will survive, and then use a more decorative container later.

 Look at all of the leaves on the bamboo stem and identify any that are completely yellow or have yellow spots on them.
-Pull these leaves off by hand or cut them with a pair of sharp pruning shears.
+Pull these leaves off by hand, or cut them with sharp pruning shears.
 Dispose of the infected leaves.

-Melt 1 to 2 tbsp. of paraffin wax in a bowl in the microwave, following the package instructions.
-Dip a cotton swab into the melted wax and apply a thin layer to all areas of the bamboo where you cut off the leaves.
+Melt 1 to 2 tablespoons of paraffin wax in a bowl in the microwave, following the package instructions.
+Dip a cotton swab into the melted wax, and apply a thin layer to all areas of the bamboo where you cut off the leaves.
 This seals the bamboo and prevents bacteria from getting into the fresh cuts.

 Examine the roots of the bamboo plant and identify any that are brown, black, gray or slimy instead of bright white or orange.
 Prune off all of the rotting roots as close to the base of the root system as possible without injuring it.

-Place the bamboo stem into the new container of water and change the water out every one to two days until you see new green leaves develop with no more signs of rot.
+Place the bamboo stem into the new container of water, and change the water every one to two days until you see new green leaves develop with no more signs of rot.